DeepSenseCA/echofilter/docs/source/usage_guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Echofilter has a large number of customisation options.
 The complete list
-of argument options available to the user is *not* detailed as part of
+of argument options available to the user can be seen in the
-this usage guide document.

-To see the full list of arguments available, please consult the help for
+:ref:`CLI Reference<Echofilter CLI>`, or by consulting the help for
 echofilter.
-This is output to the terminal when you run the command
+The help documentation is output to the terminal when you run the
-``echofilter --help``.
+command ``echofilter --help``.

 Actions
 ~~~~~~~

-The main echofilter action is to perform inference on a file or collection of files.
+The main echofilter action is to perform :term:`inference` on a file or collection of files.
 However, certain arguments trigger different actions.